Published on 07 February 2023

 • A history of trauma for which you use Zopiclone to cope

-• Taking Zopiclone in higher doses or for a longer period than prescribed by your doctor
+• Taking Zopiclone in higher doses or for a more extended period than prescribed by your doctor

 Zopiclone Addiction And Withdrawal Symptoms

-A review of studies investigating the abruptly stopping of Zopiclone found no rebound effect on sleep and only few withdrawal effects, such as vertigo and anxiety.
+A review of studies investigating the abrupt stopping of Zopiclone found no rebound effect on sleep and only a few withdrawal effects, such as vertigo and anxiety.
 Another study found that 0.05% of people suffer from withdrawal reactions like agitation, headache, or anxiety.
+Withdrawal symptoms of Zopiclone can include:

 • Sleep issues